sigalor/ghostscript-node/README.md

   // returns an array of buffers containing PNG images of the desired pages const renderedPages = await gs.renderPDFPagesToPNG(pdf1);

+  // checks if pdf1 is a valid PDF file const isPDF1Valid = await gs.isValidPDF(pdf1);
 })();
 ```